mitre/caldera/docs/How-to-Build-Agents.md

 There are 2 unique types of agents.
 Determining which one you want is your first step:

-1) Direct - a direct communication between agent-and-server.
+1) Direct communication between agent-and-server.
 HTTP communication is an example.
-2) Indirect - an indirect communication between agent-and-server.
+2) Indirect communication between agent-and-server.
 Using a trusted 3rd party, like GitHub Gists, is an example.

 ## Building a direct agent